 She broke the kiss, a tiny gasp escaping her at the stroking of his fingertips over her.
 Collecting herself just enough to speak—even as she assisted his efforts by rocking herself against the working of his hand—she asked, "Do we really have time for this right now?"

 Letting out a rumbling exhalation, he nodded.
 "You didn't sleep that late.
 It's still two hours until the guests will arrive."

 Hermione gave a nod of her own, albeit a slightly more frantic one than his.
 "Oh, thank God."

 Snickering at the relief in her voice, Thorfinn pulled her tighter to him, still.
 He adored the way she trembled in his embrace beneath the spray of the water as he quickened the rubbing of his fingertips.

-He could feel her body going taut against his, and pulled her up to stand on her toes, aiding her.
+He could feel her body going taut against his and he pulled her up to stand on her toes, aiding her.

 She threw her head back, crying out as she came.
 She loved the way he moved against her, even as her body stilled.
 Loved the way he rolled his hips, pressing forward so she could feel how hard he was.

 Hermione gave up the counting in the back of her head and choked out a shuddering sigh as her orgasm started to ebb.
 She'd once made it as long as twenty seconds, something he still teased her about, because it had only led to her nearly passing out on him.